-- A Where SARS pays interest to the taxpayer on an overpayment of provisional tax.
-B Interest rates charged on outstanding taxes, duties and levies and interest rates payable in respect of refunds of tax on successful appeals and certain delayed refunds. - C The official rate of interest for purposes of tax on fringe benefits is 100 bases points above the repo rate. - D Prime bank overdraft rates.
+- A Where SARS pays interest to the taxpayer on an overpayment of provisional tax. - B Interest rates charged on outstanding taxes, duties and levies and interest rates payable in respect of refunds of tax on successful appeals and certain delayed refunds.
+C The official rate of interest for purposes of tax on fringe benefits is 100 bases points - C The official rate of interest for purposes of tax on fringe benefits is 100 bases points above the repo rate. - D Prime bank overdraft rates.